ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 ``clickable no-lock``
 ---------------------

-Turns off the device's display timeout.
+Turns off the display timeout for a connected device.

 ``clickable writable-image``
 ----------------------------